⭐️ 5 considerations on how to design packaging for a new product

 Physical samples and prototyping are important steps for evaluating the effectiveness of your packaging vision before releasing your product into the world.

 Validating the sizing and fit of your product in the packaging is also important.

 Test it out through your samples and prototypes to make sure your product fits snugly and comfortably in your package.
-This will add not only to your customer experience but your brand credibility and professionalism.
+This will add to your customer experience as well as your brand credibility and professionalism.

 Afterall, Happy Products = Happy customers.